Institute-for-ReWriting-World-History/the1854project/README.md

 Johnson, W.J. "Ārya(N).” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
 28.

----.
-"Caste.” *A Dictionary of Hinduism*, Oxford University Press, 2009,
+---. "caste.” *A Dictionary of Hinduism*, Oxford University Press, 2009,
 p.
 80.

----.
-"Hindu.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+---. "hindu.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
 141.

 ---.
 "Indology.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
 147.

+---. "karma.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+169.

----.
-"Sati.” *A Dictionary of Hinduism*, Oxford University Press, 2009,
+---. "sati.” *A Dictionary of Hinduism*, Oxford University Press, 2009,
 p.
 293.

----.
-"Swastika.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+---. "swastika.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
 316.

 Hannah-Jones, Nikole. *The 1619 Project: A New Origin Story.* Random